CarsonKiibi/car-listing-app/README.md

 randomly generating listings to simulate the experience better, allow the user to have an inventory of purchased, currently listed, or sold cars.
 Or perhaps a history of those interactions.
 These features may overstep the requirements of the project so it is purely based on time and complexity.

+## User Stories

+- As a user, I want to be able to add a detailed car listing to the application
+- As a user, I want to be able to view my listings within the applicatios